git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Kontrol2.md

 Native Instruments Host Integration service must be installed and running.
 It is automatically the case if you installed Komplete Kontrol on your machine.

+**Important**: to make the selection of the Kontrol plugins work reliably, the Bitwig *Plug-in Hosting Mode* must NOT be set to *Individually*.

 1. Select the MIDI input and output ending with "DAW" as the first channel.
 2. Select the MIDI input and output without an ending as the second.